Beach mat at English Bay Beach

 Accessibility Strategy

-The Accessibility Strategy will reflect our commitment to support the full participation of persons with disabilities.
+The Accessibility Strategy reflects our commitment to support the full participation of persons with disabilities.

 Related programs and services